Where to go:

 Although wildflower season varies in intensity and duration each year, keep your eyes peeled and you’re bound to catch sight of blossoms along roadways, hiking trails and desert washes.
 Here are a few great places to start your wildflower explorations:

-Scottsdale’s McDowell Sonoran Preserve: The Preserve offers nearly 200 miles of hiking trails, perfect for catching spring blossoms.
+Scottsdale’s McDowell Sonoran Preserve: The Preserve offers more than 170 miles of hiking trails, perfect for catching spring blossoms.
 From the Gateway Trailhead, try the barrier-free Bajada Nature Trail or the more challenging Gateway Loop.
 Other wildflower hotspots in the Preserve include the easy Ringtail and moderate Taliesin Overlook trails (Lost Dog Trailhead), moderately difficult Marcus Landslide Trail (Tom’s Thumb Trailhead) and moderate Granite Mountain Loop (Granite Mountain Trailhead).

 Saguaro Lake: Enjoy wildflower views along Bush Highway leading to the lake, as well as from the lakeside Butcher Jones Recreation Area just north of the marina.
 You might also catch a glimpse of the wild horses that inhabit the area.